How to Answer "Tell Me About Yourself" in Interviews

 March 6, 2026 · 6 min read

 "Tell me about yourself" is often the first question in an interview—and most candidates ramble or give a life story.
 Recruiters want a 60–90 second pitch that connects your past to this role.
-Here's a simple framework that works.
+Here's a simple framework that works every time.

 Why This Question Exists